-EPIK (English Program in Korea) is a program set up to help students learn English throughout the country.
+EPIK (English Program in Korea) is a program set up to help students learn English throughout the South Korea.
 EPIK has been in existence since 1995 and has been used by thousands of teachers and students.
-Run by the Korean government, it is operated in public schools located all over Korea, catering to both elementary and high school.
+Run by the Korean government, it is operated in public schools located all over the country, catering to both elementary and high school.

 EPIK should not be mistaken for the Korean private school system: The Hogwan.

 Many ESL teachers choose to teach with EPIK for wide varieties of reasons that are briefly listed below: